neoforged/ModDevGradle/README.md

 You can request those results to be written to specific output files by using the `additionalMinecraftArtifacts` property.

-Which results are available depends on the NeoForm/NeoForge version used.
+Which results are available depends on the NeoForm/NeoForge and NFRT versions used.
+(See below to pin the NFRT version.)

 ```groovy
 neoForge {